-INVESTMENT OF ZAKAT FUND ITS IMPACT ON HUMAN AND ECONOMIC DEVELOPMENT
+INVESTMENT OF ZAKA FUND ITS IMPACT ON HUMAN AND ECONOMIC DEVELOPMENT

 Dr Syed Nazim Ali

 (Unpublished paper)

 1. Introduction

 Inequality in the world has increased over the years, a phenomenon that has received considerable attention by many world leaders and President Obama called widening income inequality the “defining challenge of our time”.
 It is estimated that almost half of the world’s wealth is now owned by just 1 percent of the population, which amounts to 65 times the total wealth of the bottom half of the world’s population.
 In most countries where there is data availability, the portion held by the 1 percent wealthiest population is increasing whilst 90 percent population at the bottom bare the cost (Fuentes Nieva and Galasso 2014, IMF 2015).
 All these observations lead to unleashing of poverty in the world.In the context of this global narrative, It is observed that significant number of Muslim countries are plagued with high rate of unemployment, acute scarcity of skills development programs, low per capita income, high population pressure, unduly large subsistence sector and low agricultural productivity.